renovatebot/renovate/docs/usage/config-migration.md

 ### Config migration needed, but disabled

-If config migration is needed, but disabled then Renovate adds a checkbox to the Dependency Dashboard if one exists.
+If config migration is needed, but disabled then Renovate adds a checkbox to the Dependency Dashboard if it exists.
 This is known as "on-demand" config migration because migration PRs are only created at the request of the user by ticking the checkbox.

 The checkbox looks like this: